U.S., UK suspend tariffs and seek aircraft row resolution

 Tai, asked if she would prioritise an agreement with Britain, told the committee in written responses to questions released this week that Britain was “an important trading partner and ally”.

-Reporting by William James in London Aakriti Bhalla in Bengaluru and Andrea Shalal in Washington; editing by Paul Sandle, Jason Neely and Toby Chopra
+Reporting by William James in London, Andrea Shalal in Washington and Aakriti Bhalla and Siddharth Cavale in Bengaluru; editing by Paul Sandle, Jason Neely and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.